Don't F**k With Monkeys: Animal Cruelty on YouTube

 Yet another animal abuse case has just now surfaced.
 And, once again, the powers that be have been extremely slow to act.
 A YouTube user with the name “Lennie Briscoe”, most likely taking his name from the character from the television show Law and Order (which interestingly featured an episode called “Whose Monkey is it Anyway” about a monkey that is released from a laboratory by animal rights activists and goes on to kill a scientist), was recently discovered accidentally by fellow users.
 His channel, which contained a very significant number of videos, specialized entirely in sadistic animal torture, showcasing videos of monkeys being beaten, electrocuted, and subjected to various other vile forms of torture such as forced tooth extraction, while his army of subscribers jeered and celebrated.

-Word of the abuses spread on Reddit with users calling for the content to be taken down.
+Word of the abuses spread online, with users calling for the content to be taken down.
 Some users claimed to have reported the content to YouTube but with absolutely no effect.
 In the meantime, “Lennie Briscoe’s” large YouTube fanbase continued to enjoy his sadistic video content, posting comments such as “I want to punch it” and “hold its head under water until it stops bubbling”.

 Frustration at the apathy of YouTube, which continued to leave the sadistic animal cruelty channel in place, eventually reached such a degree that some users were driven to begin a petition to have the channel closed down.
 The channel does seem to have been closed down at last and some users report that the FBI were notified, although it’s not clear whether an investigation is ongoing and what will happen to the perpetrators, if anything.
-One Reddit user managed to identify the animal shop from which the monkeys were purchased as the so-called “Dede Baim AnimalShop”.
+One user managed to identify the animal shop from which the monkeys were purchased as the so-called “Dede Baim AnimalShop”.

 There are some questions however that Google / YouTube and the authorities need to answer: